poytaytoy/DingleBob/README.md

 # Dinglebob

-Dinglebob is a small, dynamically-typed interpreted language I wrote in Rust.
+Dinglebob is a small, dynamically-typed interpreted language I wrote in Rust that evaluates in applicative order.
 It supports:

 * variables (`let`)
 * blocks / lexical scopes (`{ ... }`)